-Christina has served on the Indiana Music Teachers Association Board of Directors since graduating in 2006, currently acting as Independent Music Teacher Forum Chair.
+Christina has served on the Indiana Music Teachers Association Board of Directors since graduating in 2006, currently acting as Independent Music Teacher Forum Chair and Recording Secretary.

 Christina has enjoyed adjunct faculty member positions at Ball State University and Taylor University, serving in a number of capacities related to classroom instruction and collaborative performance.
 Additionally, Christina facilitated online Humanities courses for the University of Phoenix as Practitioner Faculty from 2009-2017.

 Christina’s speaking credits include presentations to numerous collegiate, local, and state teacher groups, as well as sessions at MTNA National Conferences (2016, 2017, and 2019).

 And, because a music teacher’s job is never done, Christina has recently launched a podcast.
 Beyond Measure with Christina Whitlock is a weekly shout-out of solidarity for the independent teaching profession (https://anchor.fm/beyondmeasure).

 Christina is an active member of the Northside Church of God in Muncie, serving as choral director and teaching in children’s ministries.
 She and her husband, Michael, met at Northside, and were married there in 2006.
 They have been blessed with two daughters, who keep them humbled and on their toes (in the best possible way, of course).